Jason Wyatt (left) and Sam Salter, founders of BikeExchange.com.au

 MYOB has been sponsoring the Small Business Award since winning it in 1996.
 We caught up with BikeExchange MD Jason Wyatt, to talk about his journey last year and what winning the award meant to his business.

 What does a day in the life of Jason Wyatt look like?

 When the weather is good it usually starts around 5:30 am with a ride.
-If I don’t ride, I will go for a walk with my wife and our 2 dogs.
+If I don’t ride, I will go for a walk with my wife and our two dogs.
 Once I get into the office around 7-7:30 am, my routine kicks in.
-I have 1 hour to analyse the sites and review our daily KPIs before our daily agile stand up meeting begins at 8:30.
+I have one hour to analyse the sites and review our daily KPIs before our daily agile stand up meeting begins at 8:30.
 These [meetings] are critical.
 They are short and sharp and set the team up to achieve goals for that day.

 Post the stand ups, no two days are the same for me.
 I might be meeting with the development team to talk about site structure, visiting customers or sitting in on meetings with our sales and marketing teams.

 I like to be involved in the day to day across all our sites.
 I have always had that ‘all team members on deck’ attitude.
 That said a solid portion of my day is often attending our weekly and monthly meetings which are structured around our KPIs.
 I try to always keep a solid section of the day for devising the next big idea for the business and our team development processes.

 Was participating in the Telstra Business Awards a spur of the moment act, or was it part of a plan?

 The great thing about our business is that we thrive on spur of the moment [actions].
 We’re not scared to consider opportunities that present themselves out of the blue or late in the piece.
 However, our application to the Telstra Business Awards was entirely planned.
 I am not convinced you can submit a considered and thorough application for an awards programme of this calibre without significant planning.

 Hypothetically, if you didn’t win, are there other benefits you derive from just participating?